-Elsewhere in the world, many Native cultures were treating pregnancy and childbirth with great ritual.
+Historically, the transition into motherhood has not been a rite of passage that was observed in our culture.
+Elsewhere in the world, many Native cultures have treated pregnancy and childbirth with great ritual.
 Seen as all part of the human life cycle, women created deliberate circles to welcome mothers-to-be, to honour the emotions they were feeling, and to prepare for the act of giving birth.
 The journey into motherhood was seen as life-changing and powerful, full of great reverence and equal fear.

 Tara was wearing her birthing necklace as baby Amelie was born.
 And we were all wearing our ‘umbilical cord’ bracelets.